 - Colorado Domestic Violence Offender Management Board

-- Colorado Domestic Abuse Fund - Colorado taxpayers elected to make donations through their state income tax return refunds to the Colorado Domestic Abuse Fund (CDAF) in 1983.
+- Colorado Domestic Abuse Fund - Colorado taxpayers may elect to make donations through their state income tax return refunds to the Colorado Domestic Abuse Fund (CDAF).

-- Family Violence Prevention and Services Act - Beginning in 1984, the Federal Congress approved the Family Violence Prevention and Services Act.
+- Family Violence Prevention and Services Act - The Federal Congress approved the Family Violence Prevention and Services Act in 1984.
 This created a grant for states to assist in establishing, maintaining, and expanding domestic violence programs and projects to prevent family violence and to provide immediate shelter and related assistance to victims of family violence and their dependents.
-These funds go directly to programs and provide training and education for workers across Colorado.

-- Marriage License, Civil Union and Divorce Filing Fees - Beginning in 2009, a portion of the fees collected from marriage licenses and divorce filings were directed to DVP for the distribution to domestic violence crisis centers.
+- Marriage License, Civil Union and Divorce Filing Fees - A portion of the fees collected from marriage licenses and divorce filings were directed to DVP starting in 2008.

 The DVP provides funding on a four-year cycle.
 The next expected date of a funding opportunity is 2021.

 Please see the last Request for Proposals for more information on requirements for funding.